Guidance for Complainants

 Support Persons

 You may select one Support Person of your choice to accompany you to any meetings as part of the complaint resolution process; this applies to all interviews and any subsequent meetings.
-If you do not have a Support Person available to you, UMKC will provide, without fee or charge, a trained Support Person of the University’s choice to provide assistance to you related to participating in the complaint resolution process.
-You are not required to have a Support Person, but it is strongly advised.
-For more information, visit Support Persons (link).
+For students, upon request, UMKC will provide, without fee or charge, a trained Support Person of the University’s choice to provide assistance to you related to participating in the complaint resolution process.
+For more information, visit Support Persons.

 Advisors (Title IX)